Buller-River-Rafting New Zealand

-Interestingly, earlier the Buller River was known to be a flat water body with no whitewater action available and was used by settlers to ferry through while traveling to Nelson.
-However, with earthquakes occurring, several debris and rock movements have taken place on the river, changing the entire set-up of the riverbed.
+Interestingly, earlier the Buller River was known to be a flat water body with no whitewater action available and was used by settlers to ferry through while travelling to Nelson.
+However, with earthquakes occurring, there can be a lot of debris and rock movements have taken place on the river, changing the entire set-up of the riverbed.
 This, moreover, has given rise to the whitewater action in the Buller River.

 With surmounting waves existing in the waterway now, the water body has brought in several notable sections, which are sure to keep you mesmerized.
-One such is the popular Ariki Falls, which happens to be a gorgeous waterfall in the water course.
-With turbulent waves of Class IV, most of the sections of the water body are especially meant for expert rafters to enjoy.
-However, some areas in the Buller River sports calm waters as well, offering ample scope for beginners to raft on the serene whitewaters.
+One such is the popular Ariki Falls, which happens to be a gorgeous waterfall in the watercourse.
+With turbulent waves of Class IV, most of the sections of the water body are specially meant for expert rafters to enjoy.
+However, some areas in the Buller River sports calm waters as well, offering ample scope for beginners to raft on the serene whitewater.